 Sango Fighter boasts a story mode, where the player must fight against low-powered minions in one-on-one combat before taking on his nemesis during a given match.
 After this, the main enemy for that match will appear and the player will need to fight him without the benefit of recovering any health lost during the minion battle.
 After some of this fighting, the enemy may retreat, while another minion subs in, before returning for a last stand.
 In the regular "arcade" mode, the "minion" gameplay addition is left behind in favor of traditional fighting game cadence.

-Sango Fighter plays with one punch and one kick button, limiting the variety of normal attacks you can execute.
-However, it otherwise controls almost identically to a traditional 2D fighter, where pressing "up" causes your combatant to jump and pressing the direction away from your adversary causes him to block.
+Sango Fighter plays with one punch and one kick button, limiting the variety of normal attacks the player can execute.
+However, it otherwise controls almost identically to a traditional 2D fighter, where pressing "up" causes the player's combatant to jump and pressing the direction away from the opponent causes him to block.

 Special attacks such as energy projectiles, body-launching moves and otherwise unique strikes are executed with a combination of directional presses and an attack button.

-In addition, backing away and blocking also increase a special meter underneath your life bar.
-As this meter fills, it will increase the potency of your special attacks--such as increasing the size and power of projectiles.
+In addition, backing away and blocking also increase a special meter underneath the player's life bar.
+As this meter fills, it will increase the potency of special attacks - such as increasing the size and power of projectiles.